Evidence before adoption.

 Atomency is designed so chemistry work can happen in the browser.
 Students can save drafts locally and export files when a teacher wants evidence.

-Students can open the lab and work without a personal account or roster sync.
+Students can work from a classroom deployment without a personal consumer account or roster sync.

 Local Drafts